 By the middle of 2009, the government's coordinated response to the financial crisis had stabilized the financial system and resulted in significantly lower borrowing rates for businesses, individuals, and state and local governments.
 Companies were able to fund themselves in private markets by issuing equity and long term debt.
 The value of the savings of Americans had begun to recover.
 And the U.S. economy began to grow.

+As of September 30, 2023, all TARP programs have closed.
 While Congress authorized $700 billion for TARP, Treasury utilized far less than that.
-In fact, TARP's lifetime cost is now estimated to be approximately $32.3 billion, most of which will be attributable to the program's efforts to help struggling homeowners avoid foreclosure.
+The TARP actual lifetime cost was approximately $31.1 billion, most of which was attributable to the program's efforts to help struggling homeowners avoid foreclosure.

-- TARP helped prevent a second Great Depression, stabilize a collapsing financial system, and restart the markets that provide mortgage, auto, student, and business loans.
+- TARP helped prevent a second Great Depression, stabilized a collapsing financial system, and restarted the markets that provide mortgage, auto, student, and business loans.

 What Did TARP Do?